 The Bay Area is a premier real estate market.
 As a result, residential real estate value hit an astonishing $1.3 trillion in 2018 and prices are soaring across all municipalities.
 For that reason, tech-giants such as Facebook are not only expanding business operations but also investing in the property markets.
 Because there is a high-demand for vacant rental properties there are high rental income opportunities.
 Given these points, investors can gain a competitive advantage by being well-informed in the Bay Area municipalities hot for property investments.

-Blueground currently lets properties in the top Bay Areas of San Francisco.
-If you own a Bay Area property and are looking to rent to high-quality tenants for medium to long-term stays, we can assist.
+Blueground is a real estate tech company that currently lets properties in the top Bay Areas of San Francisco.
+If you own a Bay Area property and are looking to rent to high-quality tenants for medium to long-term stays, we can assist you in receiving a passive income.